Bogs Workman Review

 Weather Protection

-The Workman has a shaft height of 14.75", making them suitably tall for almost any reasonable use.
-If you know you'll be wading through the worst weather possible, you might need something taller, but for most people and situations, this height will be sufficient.
+The Workman has a shaft height of 14.75 inches, making them suitably tall for almost any reasonable use.
+If you know you'll be wading through seriously harsh weather conditions, you might need something taller, but for most people and situations, this height will be sufficient.

 Comfort